Looking for the difference between James Allen True Heart and Ideal Cut?

 On the other hand, ideal cut diamonds are usually used as a benchmark to grade all the other diamonds.
 The ideal cut is known for its symmetry ratings, ideal proportions as well as excellent polish.

 True Heart is the premier collection by James Allen that consists of super ideal diamonds available in round cut, princess cut, and cushion cut.
 While the round cut diamonds seem to dominate the entire collection, a beautiful collection of princess cut and cushion cut is also available.

 Discover the True Heart in its true sense over here.

 Round Cut True Hearts

 The round cut ‘True Hearts’ are ‘heart and arrow’ diamonds in their true sense.
 They feature the highest grade proportions and symmetry.
-In addition to that, the cut and polish of these true hearts is beyond perfect.
+In addition to that, the cut and polish of these true hearts are beyond perfect.

-The round cut true hearts reveal the intricate and meticulously crafted internal symmetry of the diamonds.
+The round-cut true hearts reveal the intricate and meticulously crafted internal symmetry of the diamonds.
 Viewing the diamond from certain angles outshines its cut and proportions.

 If you look at the diamond from the top, you will notice a perfectly crafted symmetry that forms arrows.
 Contrary to that, when examining it from the bottom, you will see a pattern of hearts.
 Hence, the name ‘Heart and Arrow’ cut.